facebookarchive/Polygames/nix/README.md

     source $HOME/.bashrc
     ```

-- If you want to run Polygames on CUDA devices, install the Nvidia driver using
+- If you want to run Polygames on CUDA devices:

-  your Linux distribution.
+    - Install the Nvidia driver using your Linux distribution.

+    - Check that `nvidia-smi` is also installed.

+    - Get the Nvidia driver version and write the `nvidia.json` config file:

+        ```
+        ./nix/get-nvidia.sh
+        ```

 ## Build & run Polygames